 It is nearing Christmas for Tom and Sarah Engel and their two children.
-None of them are happy at the prospect of the arrival of their in-laws, Howard and his wife Linda and their three obnoxious children.
+None of them are happy at the prospect of the arrival of their in-laws – Howard, his wife Linda and their three obnoxious children.
 To make matters worse, the hated Aunt Dorothy has invited herself along.
 As they settle down to dinner, the cousins find young Max’s Christmas wish letter to Santa and taunt him by reading it out.
 Upset, Max tears the letter up and throws it out the window.
 They wake in the morning to find the entire area has been covered by a heavy blizzard.
 The teenage daughter Beth has failed to come back from a walk to her boyfriend’s place the previous night.
 Tom and Howard go searching for her, only to be attacked by creatures.
 The return and barricade up the house but the creatures invade and snatch various of the group.
 The aging grandmother Omi warns that Krampus, the anti-Santa Claus who comes to punish the naughty, has been awoken.

 While almost every second Christmas season sees the release of some Yuletide-themed film and even more in the way of insipid Christmas-themed made-for-tv movies, there is a whole sub-genre of anti-Christmas films.
 These range from the Gothic beauty of Henry Selick’s The Nightmare Before Christmas (1993) to the gleeful mean-spiritedness of Bad Santa (2003) and my personal favourite, the various Futurama (1999-2003) Christmas specials with a killer robot Santa.
-Not to mention a bunch of Santa slasher films with the likes of Black Christmas (1974), Silent Night, Deadly Night (1984) and sequels, To All a Good Night (1980), Christmas Evil/You Better Watch Out (1980), Silent Night (2012) and All Through the House (2015). , All Through the House (2015) and Good Tidings (2016).
+Not to mention a bunch of Santa slasher films with the likes of Black Christmas (1974), Silent Night, Deadly Night (1984) and sequels, To All a Good Night (1980), Christmas Evil/You Better Watch Out (1980), Silent Night (2012), All Through the House (2015) and Good Tidings (2016).
 There have been other Christmas horror films too with the likes of Jack Frost (1997), Santa’s Slay (2006) and Santa Claus vs. the Zombies (2010).
 There was also the Finnish-made Rare Exports (2010), which although it did not name its creature Krampus, taps the same idea of a malevolent anti-Santa Claus monster.